GaloisInc/HARDENS/Assurance.md

 function, we use SAW to prove that the generated component exactly matches its specification.
 It is worth mentioning here that this is not limited to unit/component-level verification of C functions or SystemVerilog modules.
-This approach also support integration and system assurance.
+This approach also supports integration and system assurance.
 For example, the self-test functionality executes a series of integration and system test cases technically extracted directly from the Cryptol model.